starkdmi/media_tool_flutter/media_tool_flutter/example/README.md

 # media_tool_example

-Demonstrates how to use the media_tool plugin.
+Demonstrates how to use the media_tool_flutter plugin.